-Universities-Texas State University, Texas Tech Chambers of Commerce Professional Associations and Civic Clubs-Austin Regional Manufacturers Association Community/Technical Colleges- Austin Community College, Central Texas College, Blinn College, Texas State Technical College Economic Development Organizations Small Business Development Center and Service Corps of Retired Executives Public Schools-CTE Programs United Way of Hays and Caldwell Counties Literacy Councils Gary Job Corps Center Community Action-Adult Basic Education Capital Idea Workforce Solutions Workforce Network Goodwill Cities and Counties Bastrop County Cares Opportunities for Williamson and Burnet Counties Public Libraries Texas Housing Foundation The Georgetown Project Texas AgriLife Extension Service Skillpoint Alliance
+Universities-Texas State University, Texas Tech Chambers of Commerce-San Marcos, Wimberley, Dripping Springs, Georgetown, Round Rock, Leander, Caldwell County Hispanic, Cedar Park, Taylor Professional Associations and Civic Clubs-Austin Regional Manufacturers Association Community/Technical Colleges-Austin Community College, Central Texas College, Blinn College, Texas State Technical College Economic Development Organizations-Greater San Marcos Partnership, Kyle Economic Development, Marble Falls, Burnet, Giddings Small Business Development Center and Service Corps of Retired Executives Public Schools-CTE Programs United Way of Hays and Caldwell Counties Literacy Councils Gary Job Corps Center Community Action-Adult Basic Education Capital Idea Workforce Solutions Workforce Network Goodwill Cities and Counties Bastrop County Cares Opportunities for Williamson and Burnet Counties Public Libraries Texas Housing Foundation The Georgetown Project Texas AgriLife Extension Service Skillpoint Alliance

-APPENDIX C. LESSONS FROM THE FIELD
+APPENDIX C: LESSONS FROM THE FIELD

 As part of the input process to support the strategic planning effort, a workshop was held for each of the nine counties in the WSRCA region that included stakeholders such as elected officials, economic development organizations, chambers of commerce, representatives from educational institutions and school districts, WSRCA staff, members of the WSRCA board, and other community leaders.
-At these workshops, participants discussed workforce challenges and what was being done in the county to address these challenges.
-They identified opportunities to improve workforce development outcomes in their counties.
+At these workshops, participants discussed workforce challenges and what was being done in the County to address these challenges.
+They identified opportunities to improve workforce development outcomes in their Counties.

-Over the course of these conversations, several common themes emerged that were significant challenges or structural barriers in all the counties.
+Over the course of these conversations, a number of common themes emerged that were significant challenges or structural barriers in all the Counties.
 The common themes that arose are listed below.

-- Workforce housing: the supply of and cost of housing for low- and middle-wage workers. - Childcare: the availability of affordable, high-quality childcare. - · Broadband: internet access to support remote work, job searching, and virtual job training. - Transportation: the ability of low-wage workers, in particular, to commute to their jobs with a reliable source of transportation. - Small business: development and entrepreneurial ecosystem assistance for business owners and founders as a means of supporting job creation, wealth building, and financial self-sufficiency.
+- Workforce housing: the supply of and cost of housing for low- and middle-wage workers. - Childcare: the availability of affordable, high-quality childcare. - Broadband: internet access to support remote work, job searching, and virtual job training. - Transportation: the ability of low-wage workers, in particular, to commute to their jobs with a reliable source of transportation. - Small business: development and entrepreneurial ecosystem assistance for business owners and founders as a means of supporting job creation, wealth building, and financial self-sufficiency.